googleapis/google-cloud-python/packages/pandas-gbq/docs/contributing.rst

     #

-Finally, commit your changes to your local repository with an explanatory message.  *pandas-gbq* uses a convention for commit message prefixes and layout.
-Here are some common prefixes along with general guidelines for when to use them:
+Finally, commit your changes to your local repository with an explanatory message.  *pandas-gbq* uses `conventional commit message prefixes
+<https://www.conventionalcommits.org/en/v1.0.0/>`_ and layout.
+Here are some
+common prefixes along with general guidelines for when to use them:

-    * ENH: Enhancement, new functionality
+    * feat: Enhancement, new functionality
-    * BUG: Bug fix
+    * fix: Bug fix, performance improvement
-    * DOC: Additions/updates to documentation
+    * doc: Additions/updates to documentation
+    * deps: Change to package dependencies
-    * TST: Additions/updates to tests
+    * test: Additions/updates to tests
-    * BLD: Updates to the build process/scripts
+    * chore: Updates to the build process/scripts
-    * PERF: Performance improvement
-    * CLN: Code cleanup
+    * refactor: Code cleanup

 The following defines how a commit message should be structured.
 Please reference the relevant GitHub issues in your commit message using GH1234 or #1234.
 Either style